Erivan Khanate: Events and cession to Russia

-About a decade later, in violation of the Gulistan Treaty, the Russians invaded the Erivan Khanate.
-This sparked the final bout of hostilities between the two; the Russo-Persian War of 1826–1828.
+About a decade later, in violation of the Treaty of Gulistan, the Russians invaded the Erivan Khanate.
+This sparked the final bout of hostilities between the two: the Russo-Persian War of 1826–1828.
 In the early stages of this war, the Iranians were successful in recovering many of the territories that were lost in 1813; however, the Russian offensive of 1827, in which the superior Russian artillery played a decisive role, resulted in the Iranians being defeated at Abbasabad, Sardarabad as well Erivan.
 Erivan was taken by the Russians on 2 October 1827.
 In February 1828, Iran was forced to sign the Treaty of Turkmenchay, which resulted in the cession of the khanate (as well as the other remaining territories to the north of the Aras River) to the Russians.
 After the fall of the Soviet Union, the Aras River became and remained the border between Iran and Armenia.

 Provincial capital

 Erivan city was reportedly "quite prosperous" in the Qajar era.
-It covered roughly one square mile, whereas its direct environs (incl. gardens) further extended some eighteen miles.
-The city itself had, according to Kettenhofen et al. / Encyclopædia Iranica, three mahals, more than 1,700 houses, 850 stores, almost ten mosques, seven churches, ten baths, seven caravanserais, five squares, as well as two bazars and two schools.
+It covered roughly one square mile, whereas its direct environs (including gardens) further extended some eighteen miles.
+The city itself had three mahals, more than 1,700 houses, 850 stores, almost ten mosques, seven churches, ten baths, seven caravanserais, five squares, as well as two bazars and two schools.
 During the governorship of Hossein Khan Sardar, Erivan's fortifications were reportedly the strongest in the entire country.
 Its enormous fortress, which was located on "high ground" and was surrounded by thick walls, as well as moats and cannons, helped to prevent the Russian advance for some time.
 Of the city's two most prominent mosques, one was built in 1687 in the Safavid period, whereas the largest mosque of the city, the Blue Mosque, was built in the 18th century after the establishment of the khanate, and is considered to be a prominent architectural remnant of the era.
 The palace of the khan was situated nearby one of the mosques.

 During Hossein Khan Sardar's governorship, Erivan's population steadily rose.
 Just before the Russian conquest, its population was approaching 20,000 inhabitants.
 In contrast, in 1897, some seventy years after the establishment of Russian rule, and with the Armenian resettlements, Erivan only had approximately 14,000 inhabitants.

 Demographics

-Per article III of the Turkmenchay Treaty, the Iranians had to give the tax records of the lost Caucasus territories to the Russians.
-However, these records only represented the families that lived in these territories, as well as tax quotas ("būniche"), and thus were not an "accurate count" of the number of people that lived in these provinces, including Iranian Armenia.
+Per article III of the Treaty of Turkmenchay, the Iranians had to give the tax records of the lost territories in the Caucasus to the Russians.
+However, these records only represented the families that lived in these territories, as well as tax quotas (būniche), and thus were not an "accurate count" of the number of people that lived in these provinces, including Iranian Armenia.